HumorRank: A Tournament-Based Leaderboard for Evaluating Humor Generation in Large Language Models: HumorRank

 where $K_{fac}=32$ specifies the maximum volatility factor, $S$ denotes the observed outcome ($1.0$ for a win, $0.5$ for a tie, $0.0$ for a loss), and $E$ is the expected probability derived from Equation 1.

 A known deficiency of standard Elo is order dependence, wherein the specific sequence of matches heavily influences the final ratings.
-HumorRank mitigates this vulnerability by implementing \textit{Stable Elo}: the entire tournament history is replayed across $N=5$ randomly shuffled topological orderings.
-The final assigned score is the arithmetic mean of the resulting terminal ratings, ensuring sequence-agnostic stability (see Appendix \ref{sec:appendix_elo_stability} for convergence proofs across shuffles).
+HumorRank mitigates this vulnerability by implementing \textit{Stable Elo}: the entire tournament history is evaluated across $N{=}10$ randomly shuffled topological orderings.
+The final assigned score is the arithmetic mean of the resulting terminal ratings, yielding strong empirical sequence robustness.
+Shuffle-audit details are in Appendix~\ref{sec:appendix_elo_stability}.